Babulo, Uato-Lari: Overview

 The clans are in turn divided into lineages and sub-lineages (Uma kain), each having its own cult house.
-The relationship between the individual members of the lineages is described as 'older' (kaka) or 'younger' (wari).
-The 'older' houses are closer to the ancestors, and thus rank higher than the 'younger' houses.
+The relationship between the individual members of the lineages is described as "older" (kaka) or "younger" (wari).
+The "older" houses are closer to the ancestors, and thus rank higher than the "younger" houses.
+Each cult house served a purpose within the rituals and social establishment of the clan.

 The oldest man of the "oldest" house of every line of descent is called the Na'i (Tetum for „Master“) or Bu Dato (Grandfather-Lord).
 They are considered direct descendants of their ancestors.
 The "oldest" houses of the clans traditionally come from the Aldeia chieftains, who are usually sons or nephews of one of the elders.
 Marriages, alliances and relationships connect the Aldeia line of ancestry to the foremost house.
 Marriages are supposed to take place beyond their own line of ancestry to form close relationships between the "giver of the bride" (uma ana) and the "taker of the bride" (oa sae).
 However, people are married within the same line of descent or with other close relatives, although this is disapproved of.
-Furthermore, the Naueti society is divided into Liurai (aristocrats, where the most powerful ruler is also called the Liurai), Reinu or Ata (slaves).
+Furthermore, the Naueti society is divided into Liurai (aristocrats, where the most powerful ruler is also called the Liurai), Reinu, or Ata (slaves).
 The Ata are descendants of former slaves and prisoners of war.
 Traditionally, marriages between the three classes are forbidden.

-Resettlements during the Indonesian occupation have led to half of the population having their ancestral roots in the neighbouring Suco of Afaloicai.
-They form their own Aldeias and don't consider themselves subordinate to the old and traditional Liurai.
-They are still, through their culture, tied to their native land, but draw a distinction between their current and their former home.
+Resettlements during the Indonesian occupation has resulted in half of the population having their ancestral roots in the neighbouring suco of Afaloicai.
+They form their own aldeias and do not consider themselves subordinate to the old and traditional Liurai.
+They are still tied to their native land through their culture, but draw a distinction between their current and their former home.
 Afaloicai and Babulo have a long and common history of social relations, such as marriages for the sake of political alliances.
 Nonetheless, the inhabitants of Afaloicai are still oftentimes considered immigrants with less claim to the land and other natural resources.

-Many traditional leaders complain that numerous inhabitants of the Suco, even some members of the foremost clans, are neglecting old rituals previously followed to ensure the fertility of the soil.
-Additionally, only a small number of people remain who are aware of the history of the Suco and their ancestors' incantations.
+Many traditional leaders have complained that numerous inhabitants of the suco, even some members of the foremost clans, are neglecting old rituals previously followed to ensure the fertility of the soil.
+Additionally, only a small number of people remain who are aware of the history of the suco and their ancestors' incantations.
 Immigrants, on the other hand, bring their own venerated traditions and ancestors.
 The elders of Babulo describe this situation as "chaotic", which has resulted in many problems and anxieties since the withdrawal of the Portuguese.